-CGX is an oil and gas exploration company headquartered in Toronto, Canada.
-CGX was incorporated in 1998 for the primary purpose of exploring for hydrocarbons in Guyana, South America.
-CGX through its subsidiaries holds an interest in three Petroleum Prospecting Licences ("PPLs") and related Petroleum Agreements ("PAs") (known as the Corentyne, Berbice and Demerara Blocks) and a deep water harbor project in Guyana.
-Upon approval of the Company's proposed relinquishments discussed below, the PPLs will cover approximately 8,138.0 km (approximately 5,311,6 net km) offshore and onshore Guyana.
+The Company's head office is located in Toronto, Canada and its principal business involves the exploration for hydrocarbons in Guyana, South America.
+As at March 2, 2022, CGX through its subsidiaries holds an interest in three Petroleum Prospecting Licences ("PPLs") and related Petroleum Agreements ("PAs"), known as the Corentyne, Berbice, and Demerara Blocks, in the Guyana Basin, collectively covering approximately 11,005.2 km2 (approximately 7,183.0 net km2) offshore and onshore Guyana.
+The Company, through its subsidiary, is involved in the construction and development of the Berbice Deep Water Port ("BDWP"), located on the eastern bank of the Berbice River.

-CGX has four direct subsidiaries: (i) CGX Resources Inc. ("CRI")., a wholly-owned subsidiary, which is incorporated pursuant to the laws of Bahamas; (ii) ON Energy Inc. ("ON Energy"), a corporation subsisting under the laws of Guyana, 62% of the voting shares of which are owned by CGX; (iii) GCIE Holdings Limited ("GCIE"), a wholly-owned subsidiary, which is incorporated pursuant to the laws of Barbados and owns 100% of the shares of Grand Canal Industrial Estates Inc. ("Grand Canal"), a corporation subsisting under the laws of Guyana; and (iv) CGX Energy Management Corp. ("CGMC"), a wholly owned subsidiary, which is incorporated pursuant to the laws of subsidiary, which is incorporated pursuant to the laws of Guyana; and (iv) CGX Energy Management Corp. ("CGMC"), a wholly owned subsidiary, which is incorporated pursuant to the laws of the State of Delaware, USA.
+CGX has four direct subsidiaries: (i) CGX Resources Inc. ("CRI")., a wholly-owned subsidiary, which is incorporated pursuant to the laws of Bahamas; (ii) ON Energy Inc. ("ON Energy"), a corporation subsisting under the laws of Guyana, 62% of the voting shares of which are owned by CGX; (iii) GCIE Holdings Limited ("GCIE"), a wholly-owned subsidiary, which is incorporated pursuant to the laws of Barbados and owns 100% of the shares of Grand Canal Industrial Estates Inc. ("Grand Canal"), a corporation subsisting under the laws of Guyana; and (iv) CGX Energy Management Corp. ("CGMC"), a wholly owned subsidiary, which is incorporated pursuant to the laws of the State of Delaware, USA.